-Many a time the WMI Repository gets corrupted which results in Provider Load Failure.
-In this guide, we will share how to repair or rebuild the WMI Repository on Windows 10.
-Those who aren’t aware, Windows Management Instrumentation or WMI is a set of specifications from Microsoft to consolidate the management of devices and applications in a network.
-It is a database which stores meta-information and definitions for WMI classes.
-Only using these, the conditions of the systems can be known.
+Many a time, the WMI Repository gets corrupted, which results in Provider Load Failure.
+In this guide, we will share how to repair or rebuild the WMI Repository on Windows 11/10.
+For those who aren’t aware, Windows Management Instrumentation or WMI is a set of specifications from Microsoft to consolidate the management of devices and applications in a network.
+It is a database that stores meta-information and definitions for WMI classes.
+Only by using these the conditions of the systems can be known.

 The repository is available here –

-In brief, it provides end users the status of the local or remote computer system.
+In brief, it provides end users with the status of the local or remote computer system.

 Note: Do not use this on Server 2012 Cluster machine

 Repair or rebuild the WMI Repository on Windows

 There are command line tools to fix or reset or restore the WMI repository.
 However, Microsoft suggests that its best that you verify if there is corruption.

 Below is a list of errors and permission issues you might see-